 Gilson offers testing components for the Sulfate Soundness Test separately, allowing users to build the system that best meets their needs.
-Soundness testing of aggregates in sodium sulfate or magnesium sulfate solutions uses repeated soaking, drying and rehydration cycles to simulate damage to aggregates caused by natural freeze-thaw action.
-Salts are deposited in voids during soaking, crystalize upon drying and expand when rehydrated.
+Soundness testing of aggregates in sodium sulfate or magnesium sulfate solutions uses repeated soaking, drying, and rehydration cycles to simulate damage to aggregates caused by natural freeze-thaw action.
+Salts are deposited in voids during soaking then crystalize upon drying and expand when rehydrated.

 - Sulfate Soundness Test Sieves are used to hold aggregate specimens during testing in a sodium or magnesium sulfate solution.
 ASTM Opening sizes include No. 5, No. 10, and No. 70.

 - 8in Sample Sieve Holder accommodates up to seven stacked sample sieves (depending on sieve frame height) for immersion in sulfate solution for optimum fluid circulation.